KurtVelasco/priestess-database/README.md

 Mostly just for education and practice for using WPF for the first time

 Todo list:
+- Mostly just static based - will prob change it oh nvm

 - Currenttly, the branch won't work with other computers, since I haven't adapted it use it's local resources.
 - Fix the visual glitches with the picture boxes for some units.
 - Provide a means to update the images.